COVID-19 Protocols & FAQs

 Do the students have to wear masks on campus?

-Yes, the current guidelines are that everyone must wear face masks when they are outside on campus, classes, or walking around town.
+Yes, the current guidelines are that everyone must wear face masks when they are outside on campus, walking to and from classes, or walking around town.
 This will apply to everyone, students and staff, during the program.
 Students and madrichim will be able to remove their masks when they are in their dorm building or using the common open areas around the dorm buildings.

 What are the qualifications of the medical staff?